hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 # Data Wrangling with MongoDB

 This repository is a semester project for a class IM_DMDB, all scripts are coded in Python 3.
-Download .tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html, clean the dataset, upload it to Atlas MongoDB, find out geographical coordinates using geopy and visualize them on a map with Folio.
+Goal of this project is to visualize restaurants on a map from a dirty .tsv file.
 ![alt text](https://raw.githubusercontent.com/hrdlickajan/dmdb_restaurants/master/img/map.png)

 ### Install